Why Use A Diesel Heater in an RV?

 - 12 Volt Battery (can be RV battery or external battery)

-While they don’t use a ton of power, diesel heaters do need a 12 volt power source to run the controls and to heat the glow plugs.
+While they don’t use a ton of power, diesel heaters require 12 volt power source to run the controls, heat the glow plugs, and power the fan.

-Unfortunately, the 8KW diesel heaters often use around 13 amps to start, which means any 12 volt outlets I use have to be rated for at least 15 amps.
+Unfortunately, the 8KW diesel heaters often use around 13 amps to start.

 There are a few options for powering a diesel heater in an RV.